Ducati Logo

 Ducati Logo 1958-1959

-In 1956, the company split into two parts: one was engaged in electronics, and the other was in the motorcycle business.
-After that, a modernized badge appeared on motorcycles: a circle formed from a green laurel wreath (left) and a red and white letter “D” (right).
-The “D” was the unit’s official symbol.
-In the foreground were winged with the text “DUCATI MECCANICA BOLOGNA.”
-The first two words denoted the name of the enterprise, and the third denoted its location.
+In 1956, the company split into two parts: one focused on electronics and the other on motorcycles.
+After that, a modernized badge appeared on motorcycles: a circle formed by a green laurel wreath (left) and a red-and-white letter “D” (right).
+The letter “D” became the unit’s official symbol.
+In the foreground were wings with the text “DUCATI MECCANICA BOLOGNA.”
+The first two words stood for the company’s name, and the third for its location.

 1959 – 1967